The Far Eastern Fells

 Cumbria magazine April 1957

-Regrettably, The Far Eastern Fells guide didn’t achieve significant sales compared to its counterparts.
+Regrettably, The Far Eastern Fells didn’t achieve significant sales compared to its counterparts.
 A case in point is The Western Fells, published almost a decade later, which exhibited a more robust performance.
 This trend suggests that perhaps walkers lean towards the allure of the more central regions within the Lake District.
 Often, the peripheral areas of the Lakes are underestimated, but they offer a refuge from the crowds for those seeking solitude.

 <<>>